Nüart Gallery

 Driven by an avid curiosity and a profound commitment to listening and looking, Richardson’s work unfolds as an ongoing inquiry into perception.
 His paintings highlight optical effects and the ways in which color and gesture can reveal deeper emotional truths.
 Letting intuition take precedence over deliberation, he approaches painting as a physical dialogue—a direct, embodied response to color and gesture.

+Willy Bo Richardson studied art at the University of Wisconsin and the University of Texas at Austin, and earned his MFA from Pratt Institute in 2000.
+After a decade in New York City, he returned to his hometown of Santa Fe.
 Richardson is represented by Richard Levy Gallery(Albuquerque), ClampArt (New York), Nüart Gallery (Santa Fe and Santa Monica), and Skot Foreman Gallery (San Miguel de Allende, Mexico).